junshanchen/Toric-Arrangements/README.md

 under the mentoring of Dr. Christin Bibby, a combinatorial topologist, supported by the Mathematics department in the University of Michigan.

-This depository is a record of the SageMath code we wrote to construct the posets and polynomials associating with a toric arrangement.
-And also include the paper we wrote as a result of REU.
+This depository is a record of the SageMath (a python-based mathematical tool) code we wrote to construct the posets and polynomials associating with a toric arrangemenand the paper we wrote as a result of REU.

+Files:
+The Faces of Toric Arrangements.pdf is the paper for this project Toric_Arrangement_Polynomials.sage is the program we wrote for this project.

 The paper will be post in the website of math department later.